diiiefiend/cocktailist/README.md

 [Details][phase-one]

-### Phase 2: Reviewing Cocktails, Viewing Cocktails and Scores  (~2 days)
+### Phase 2: Rating Cocktails, Viewing Cocktails and Scores  (~2 days)
-I will add API routes to serve entry and review data as JSON, then add Backbone models and collections that fetch data from those routes.
-Review data will be processed and aggregated.
+I will add API routes to serve entry and rating data as JSON, then add Backbone models and collections that fetch data from those routes.
+Rating data will be processed and aggregated.
-By the end of this phase, users will be able to create entries and view both entries and reviews, all inside a single Backbone app.
+By the end of this phase, users will be able to create entries/reviews and view both entries and ratings, all inside a single Backbone app.

 [Details][phase-two]

-### Phase 3: More Advanced Cocktail Entries (~1-2 days)
+### Phase 3: More Advanced Cocktail Entries (~1 day)
 I plan to use third-party libraries to add functionality to the `CocktailNew` and `CocktailShow` views in this phase.
 I want to integrate Filepicker for file upload so users can add images during entry creation and possibly reviews.
 In addition, I would like to utilize the